prabhat5172992/prabhat5172992/README.md

 # 🎉 Prabhat Ranjan - Team Lead Software Engineering 🎉

 Welcome to my resume repository!
-I am a Tech Lead with **10.6 years** of experience in web development, specializing in building **scalable and efficient** web applications using modern JavaScript frameworks.
+I am a Team Lead with **10.6 years** of experience in web development, specializing in building **scalable and efficient** web applications using modern JavaScript frameworks.

 ## 👨‍💻 About Me